RoyTuesday/tetrelementis/README.md

 ## Version History

+:large_blue_diamond: **1.0 : 06 Mar 2016 -** Add three game modes: Marathon, Fixed Level, and Pentathlon.

-:large_blue_diamond: **0.941 : 05 Mar 2016 -** All 118 elements have a brief description and link to a more detailed article on the element.
+:small_red_triangle_down: **0.941 : 05 Mar 2016 -** All 118 elements have a brief description and link to a more detailed article on the element.
 A player can click on any element showing in the table to display its description.
 As the player's score increases, the game level increases, increasing the tetrominos' drop speed.

 :small_red_triangle_down: **0.764 : 04 Mar 2016 -** Game doesn't start until player presses the spacebar.
 On gameover, the board clears, allowing another game to begin.
 Starting screen includes directions.
 Four buttons in the upper right simulate the arrow keys.